Does Your Infant Have a Lip or Tongue-Tie?

 What Can Be Done?

-When a child has a lip or tongue-tie, an frenectomy can be performed.
+When a child has a lip or tongue-tie, a frenectomy can be performed.
 During this procedure, our pediatric dentists will remove the frenulum.
 This can typically be completed in just one visit to Children's Dentistry of North Dallas.
-You will be provided with detailed instructions to ensure that your child experiences proper healing after his or her appointment.
+You will be provided with detailed instructions to ensure that your child heals properly after his or her appointment.